tanrbobanr/useful/README.md

-# python-generalized-utilities
+# useful
-A set of Python utilities (and information) that has been generalized for regular use.
-Strongly typed.
+A set of utilities (and information) that has been generalized for regular use.

-All files support the [currently supported versions of Python as listed here](https://devguide.python.org/versions/).
+All Python files are strongly typed, and fully support the [currently supported versions of Python as listed here](https://devguide.python.org/versions/).
 That is, `3.8+`.